RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Access-to-NRTM.md

 The NRTM database made available by the RIPE NCC does not include any custom software or proprietary database engine with which to utilise the data.

 NOTE that it is not possible for users to mirror any of the RIPE NCC mirrored databases (for instance, other RIR databases).
-If you need a NRTM data stream from any other source you must contact that souce directly.
+If you need a NRTM data stream from any other source you must contact that source directly.

 ## NRTM Protocols

 Currently there are two versions of the NRTM protocols available, Version 2 and Version 3.
 There is backwards compatibility between the two versions.

 The RIPE Database server generates a serial number every time it processes an update in the database.
-When generating these serial numbers, the server describes all mofifications to the database in terms of two atomic operations: deletion and addition.
+When generating these serial numbers, the server describes all modifications to the database in terms of two atomic operations: deletion and addition.

 Version 2 sends some data from every serial in the data stream.
 Where the real data is excluded, dummy data must be sent to maintain the sequence of serials.